CGOF++: Controllable 3D Face Synthesis with Conditional Generative Occupancy Fields: Acknowledgment

 \section{Acknowledgment}

 \fi

-This work is supported in part by Centre for Perceptual and Interactive Intelligence Limited, in part by the General Research Fund through the Research Grants Council of Hong Kong No. 14204021.
+This project is funded in part by National Key R\&D Program of China Project 2022ZD0161100, by the Centre for Perceptual and Interactive Intelligence (CPII) Ltd under the Innovation and Technology Commission (ITC)’s InnoHK, by General Research Fund of Hong Kong RGC Project 14204021.
+Hongsheng Li is a PI of CPII under the InnoHK.

 We would like to thank Eric Ryan Chan for sharing the well structured code of the wonderful project EG3D.
 We thank Yu Deng for providing the evaluation code of the Disentanglement Score, and Jianzhu Guo for providing the pre-trained face reconstruction model.
 We are also indebted to thank Xingang Pan, Han Zhou, KwanYee Lin, Jingtan Piao, and Hang Zhou for their insightful discussions.